Shubham6697/GuessTheNumber/README.md

 # GuessTheNumber

-*This is a simple game where user can guess a number between either 0-10, 0-50 or 0-100 and acoording to his number of attempts the score will display.*
+*This is a simple game where the user can guess a number between either 0-10, 0-50, or 0-100 and according to his number of attempts, the score will display.*

 ## Feature include